Woolong-coin/woolong-coin/README.md

+# Woolong Coin (WOO)

 ### Installing

-We offer binary images of the latest releases [here](https://github.com/Woolong-coin/woolong-coin/releases):
+We offer binary images of the latest releases [here](https://github.com/Woolong-coin/woolong-coin/releases/latest):

 If you would like to compile yourself, read on.